A casual fan’s guide to jumping right into ‘Stranger Things’ season 3

 What the hell is the Upside-Down?

-Stranger Things’ most significant contribution to pop culture nomenclature, The Upside-Down is essentially a photo-negative version of our reality from another dimension.
-It’s filled with plant-monsters and smoke-tentacles and you would absolutely hate it there.
+Stranger Things’ most significant contribution to pop culture nomenclature, the Upside-Down is essentially a photo-negative version of our reality from another dimension.
+It’s filled with plant-monsters and smoke-tentacles, and you would absolutely hate it there.
 The discovery of the Upside-Down is the inciting incident for the whole series.
 To back up a bit, Stranger Things is set in Hawkins, Indiana, where, in the winter of 1983, scientists at the Hawkins National Laboratory attempted to open a portal to another dimension.
 Although that sounds like a great plan with zero downside, these scientists’ experiments accidentally led to the opening of the Gate that allows elements of the Upside-Down to seep into our world.
-Notable side effects from this seepage include the Demogorgon, season 1’s cabbage-headed monster villain whose name comes from our lead characters’ love of Dungeons and Dragons ephemera, and the Mind Flayer, the aforementioned smoke-tentacle being that links together various beasties and killer vines in the Upside-Down and functions as a hive mind.
+Notable side effects from this seepage include the Demogorgon, season 1’s cabbage-headed monster-villain, whose name comes from our lead characters’ love of Dungeons and Dragons ephemera, and the Mind Flayer, the aforementioned smoke-tentacle being that links together various beasties and killer vines in the Upside-Down and functions as a hive mind.
 (Got all that?)

 The Gate to the Upside-Down would never have been opened, however, without the most important character of the show.